River City Ransom: Gameplay

-River City Ransom is an English localization of Downtown Nekketsu Monogatari, the third title starring Technōs Japan's mascot character Kunio (and the first entry in the series where Kunio teams up with his rival, Riki).
-In addition to anglicizing all of the names and dialogue, the characters' sprites were redrawn to replace the Japanese school uniforms with t-shirts and jeans.
-In the original, the gangs are all students from different high schools, and many of its characters would reappear in subsequent Kunio-kun games (particularly those directed by Sekimoto and Yoshida).

-The number of difficulty settings was reduced from three to two; the easiest difficulty setting was removed, and the Medium setting was changed to "Novice".
-An alternate version of the 2-player mode which disables player-versus-player damage was also removed.
-In addition to the password feature for keeping track of the player's progress, the Famicom version supports the Turbo File, a peripheral released only in Japan that allows the player to save and load their progress.

-River City Ransom was the first console game localized by Technōs Japan's U.S. subsidiary, American Technos, Inc. Although most of Technōs Japan's previous games were also released in North America, they were licensed out to other publishers.
-American Technos' second and final game would be Kunio-kun's Crash 'n' the Boys: Street Challenge.

-In February 2020, an alternate localization called Downtown Nekketsu Story was released in North America.
-This version more closely resembles the Famicom version, being a direct translation of the original.
-It was released alongside other fully-translated Kunio-kun Famicom titles as part of the Double Dragon & Kunio-kun Retro Brawler Bundle for the PlayStation 4 and Nintendo Switch.

 Ports

 X68000

 Downtown Nekketsu Monogatari was ported to the X68000, a Japanese computer platform, and released in April 1990.
-This version of the game, which was developed by SPS and published by Sharp, features several enhancements to the Famicom original, such as displaying three enemy characters on-screen instead of just two, slightly more colorful graphics, an expanded game world, and new items and special techniques for the player (including some that were only used by certain enemy characters in the Famicom version, such as the headbutt and the whirlwind kick).
+This version of the game, which was developed by SPS and published by Sharp.

+It features several enhancements to the Famicom original, such as displaying three enemy characters on-screen instead of just two, slightly more colorful graphics, an expanded game world, and new items and special techniques for the player (including some that were only used by certain enemy characters in the Famicom version, such as the headbutt and the whirlwind kick).
 The new locations includes several new shops (such as a dojo) and the schools of each enemy gang, each featuring two new bosses.
 In addition to the player's regular stats, the player also has individual stats for all the special techniques their character has acquired.
 The more frequently a special move is used to finish off enemies, the stronger that particular move becomes.
 Unlike the Famicom version, the X68000 does not feature adjustable difficulty settings.
 The player can save and load their progress in one of ten save files provided by the game itself.